 Firstly, consider the style of your decorating.
 Is your look more contemporary or modern with a retro feel?
-Are you more of a fan of the Hamptons style of decorating or do you just like a simple classic feel?
-The colour scheme below is one of my favourites.
-I really love neutrals in a bedroom with blue accents and this upholstered bedhead is a great feature in the room.
+Are you more of a fan of the Hamptons style of decorating or do you just like a simple classic timeless feel?

 Alternatively if you like the contemporary style but with a Retro twist then you might like a design that is square edged and simple but with some vertical lines.
-Finished in a green velvet and extended past the edges of the bed, really adds to the retro touch.
+Finished in a green velvet and extended past the edges of the bed, the bedhead below really adds to the retro touch.